 You should deduct all the expenses and then declare the NET profit figure as “Income from Other Sources” in your income tax return.

 Your employer may or may not provide a provision to declare the “Income from Other Sources” to deduct the appropriate tax in advance.
 If it does, you will see the tax credit in your FORM 16 issued by your employer.
 Else, you need to declare this income in ITR (Income Tax Return) and pay the taxes.

-- I work in a private limited company and earn a very small amount like 3k-4K from blogging.
+I work in a private limited company and earn a very small amount like 3k-4K per year from blogging.
 Am I eligible to pay taxes?

 No. You as a adsense publisher are NOT required to pay service tax.
 It is the responsibility of Google to pay service tax.
 You also do NOT need to apply for a service tax number.